 Busy Season and Festivals in Thailand

 The Christmas and New Year holidays tend to attract large crowds to Bangkok, then the busy season climbs steadily from January onward.
 Chinese New Year (which takes place in January or February) is another busy time as many people travel to Thailand for the 15-day holiday.

 An unofficial busy season hits the islands in Thailand around June as many university students from Europe and Australia head out to party on islands such as Koh Tao, Koh Phangan, and Koh Phi Phi.
 The islands quiet down again slightly after the students finish their summer breaks.

 The largest festivals in Thailand tend to make accommodation prices skyrocket, and transportation fills up before and after the celebration.

 Chiang Mai is the epicenter for Songkran, the Thai new year and water festival, a big event celebrated April 13 to 15.
-Accommodation and transportation are completely booked both before and immediately following the festival.
+Accommodation and transportation are entirely booked both before and immediately following the festival.

 The Haad Rin area of Koh Phangan in the Gulf of Thailand attracts enormous crowds of revelers each month bound for the famous Full Moon Party; accommodation around Haad Rin hits maximum capacity.
-See a list of Full Moon Party dates to plan your visit accordingly.
+Be sure to plan your visit around the Full Moon Party dates.

-The Loi Krathong and Yi Peng festivals (dates change; usually in November) attract huge crowds to Chiang Mai; transportation gets completely bogged down.
+The Loi Krathong and Yi Peng festivals (dates change; usually in November) attract considerable crowds to Chiang Mai; transportation gets completely bogged down.